Showing posts with label Documentary. Show all posts

 used two Black models.
 The reason: clothes modeled by POC supposedly didnt sell as well.

 As the 1990s progressed, IM faced a more competitive marketplace.
 The cheesiness of IM’s colorful prints, Baroque designs and synthetic fabrics was amplified when compared to Abercrombie & Fitch and Calvin Klein’s more sophisticated designs and artful marketing.
 Not helping was the Seinfeld episode, “The Puffy Shirt” (sold as “The Ultimate Poet’s Shirt” in the IM catalog), and the 2001 male modeling spoof Zoolander.
-Having entered the mainstream, IM was now a laughingstock.
+Having entered the mainstream, IM became a laughingstock.
 And yet, as All Man makes plain, so many of us (i.e., gay Boomers and Gen X’ers, with possibly a few older queer Millennials) still have a certain nostalgia for the days when we got a new edition of the catalog.
 Yeah, we laughed at the clothes, but the bodies that filled them we took very seriously.
 It wasn’t just PG-13 porn, it was starter porn.

-Consider UnderGear when deciding what to wear to your next sex party: the Male Power Hose Thong, the Wicked Web Thong, or the Male Power Mesh Thong.
+Consider Undergear when deciding what to wear to your next sex party: the Male Power Hose Thong, the Wicked Web Thong, or the Male Power Mesh Thong.
 Incidentally, these photos show more dick than you’ll see in All Man, yet the documentary does include full-frontal footage of a nude woman, as well as several pictorials from Playboy, presumably so all the straight guys watching (it’s a possibility!) don’t get too uncomfortable.

 Saturday, April 1, 2023